Ruelle-Pollicott resonances of diffusive U(1)-invariant qubit circuits: Plateaus in correlation functions due to the powers of the conserved quantity

 Which results in the finite-size plateau

 We show the result for the correlation function normalized by $1/N$, since for extensive observables $C_{AA}(0) \propto N$.

-The correlation functions of $A$ in circuits with a random 3-site gate (i.e., the one described in Sec.~\ref{sec:leading}) and different $N$ are shown in Fig.~\ref{fig:plateaus}a.
+The correlation functions of $A$ in a homogeneous circuit with a random 3-site gate (i.e., the one described in Sec.~\ref{sec:leading}) and different $N$ are shown in Fig.~\ref{fig:plateaus}a.
 The plateaus are shown in Fig.~\ref{fig:plateaus}b and match the predicted $\sim 1/N$ scaling at large $N$.